Friday, December 31, 2010

 I trust he lives in thee,

-I find him worthier to be loved."
+and there I find him worthier to be loved."

 Barthes: